-Scrapbooking is a crafting and documenting activity that involves taking books with blank pages and adding photos, memorabilia, journaling, and embellishments.
+Scrapbooking, a crafting and documenting activity, involves taking books with blank pages and adding photos, memorabilia, journaling, and embellishments.

 Also known as cropping, the primary purpose of scrapbooking is to preserve memories for future generations, but a secondary purpose often is to exercise your creativity as you display your memories in a scrapbook.

 Scrapbooking as a hobby has been around since the 15th and 16th centuries.
 In its early stages, scrapbooking was simply a collection contained in a book.
 These collections could include recipes, greeting cards, snippets of paper memorabilia, tickets, or playbills.
 In the 1980s, scrapbooking as we know it today started as an off-shoot of the Mormon's desire to preserve their family and religious history.

 As the idea spread, it reached a mass audience of home photographers who wished to record and preserve their families' memories for the future.

 Marielen W. Christensen of Elk Ridge, Utah is the woman credited with modernizing scrapbooking.
 She is the author of Keeping Memories Alive and opened a scrapbook store in Spanish Fork, Utah in 1981.

 The hobby became especially popular from 2001 to 2005, and it was a $2.5 billion industry with over 1,600 companies creating scrapbooking products by 2003.
 The rise of bloggers has likely helped it grow in popularity, and digital scrapbooking is also popular, allowing people to share online and print hard copies.